 1. Measurement of Earthquake In Japan

 Shindo can be defined as an instrument used to measure the intensity of an earthquake in a given location.
 Or we can also say that Shindo refers to what peoples feel at a given location.

-Whereas the Richter scale is the measure of the magnitude of an earthquake or it also can be defined as the energy an earthquake releases at the epicentre.
+Whereas the Richter scale is the measure of the magnitude of an earthquake, or it also can be defined as the energy an earthquake releases at the epicenter.

-The Shindo scale range from one to seven wherein Shindo one, a slight earthquake is felt by the people who are not moving wherein Shindo (2-4) minor earthquake occurs which does not cause any damage.
+The Shindo scale range from one to seven wherein Shindo one, a slight earthquake is felt by the people who are not moving, wherein on Shindo (2-4) minor earthquake occurs that does not cause any damage.

 2. 2011 Earthquake In Japan (Source: Wikipedia & Japan Times)